dhirukumar/cohot-0-1/prisma depp/all steps for prisma.md

 //5.)and you need a .env and prisma shema file for that (npx prisma init)

-//6.)in those file you want to use prisma schema you need to import prisma client like(import { PrismaClient } from '@prisma/client';

-// and initialised it const prisma = new PrismaClient()
+//6.)in those file you want to use prisma schema you need to import prisma client like (import { PrismaClient } from '@prisma/client';) and initialised it const prisma = new PrismaClient()

 // 7.) and also make the async/await in CRUD opration